Beddomeia camensis: Distribution

 The Hydrobiidae family can be characterised by its 'cosmopolitan' distribution, meaning that is essentially locatable almost anywhere in the world.
 This family is locatable in freshwater habitats only, however, Gastropods as a class are widely spread through marine and land environments as well.
 Marine and land species account for 93% of the Gastropod class population meaning that freshwater species' make up only 7%.
 This is due to the fact that snails and slugs are better adapted to marine and land environments.
 As a result of this, some species of Hydrobiidae, such as Beddomeia camensis, are limited to a small selection of freshwater environments that can sufficiently support their life.

 Evidently, the distribution of Beddomeia Camensis' is limited to only 5 small to medium-sized streams that flow in the cam river catchment on Oonah Road in Northwest Tasmania (shown in the map on the right).
-This area in total covers only a 7km radius.
+This area in total covers only a 7 km radius.
 They can be found on small allochthonous material including leaf litter, woody debris and rocks in the stream channels.
 They typically will resign on the underside of this material where there is moisture and, more importantly, protection from direct contact with elements such as rain, wind and sun.